ratson/cordova-plugin-admob-free/README.md

 ## Status

 This plugin is forked from [cordova-plugin-admob-simple](https://github.com/sunnycupertino/cordova-plugin-admob-simple) and removed the ad-sharing related code.
-All APIs are remaining the same as the original fork.

 The code for Android has almost all rewritten to be more maintainable, plus some extra features.